byrnesr/ora-challenge-laravel/readme.md

 And change 'laravel_db' to the name of your SQL database.
 Also change any other information like username and password that are necessary to access your database.

+You will then need to run:

+    php artisan migrate

 Finally run:

     php artisan serve

 and navigate to localhost:8000 in your browser.

+If you are directed to the Login page you are all done!

 ## Credits